-Finding great accommodation in Mongolia is usually really easy because there’s a wide variety of options to choose from no matter what the size of your budget.
-Hostels cost around $14-$25 a night making travel to Mongolia very affordable for backpackers and travelers on a tight budget.
+Finding excellent accommodation in Mongolia is super easy because there’s so many options whatever your budget.
+Hostels and dormitories make travel to Mongolia affordable for backpackers and any travelers on a shoe-string budget.

 Whether you’re a backpacker, flash-packer or a luxury vacationer, Mongolia will not disappoint you.
 A basic hotel room in Mongolia can cost less than $30 dollars.
 If you’re looking for accommodation that includes western amenities and comforts then there will be more options to choose from in the big cities and popular tourist hotspots like Ulaanbaatar.
-If you’re traveling to Mongolia during peak season or would prefer to stay in a luxury hotel then it’s wise to book your accommodation in advance.
+If you’re traveling to Mongolia during peak season or wish to stay in a luxury hotel then it’s wise to book your accommodation in advance.
 Don’t wait until you arrive to see what’s available or you may be disappointed to find that all the best places to stay have already been snapped up.

-Temperatures in Mongolia can drop to as low as minus 40°C (-40°F) during winter so it’s best to go during the summer in June, July and August.
+Temperatures in Mongolia can drop to as low as -40°C during winter so it’s best to go during the summer in June, July and August.
 Summer time in Mongolia is peak season though so if you wish to avoid the higher prices perhaps consider visiting in May, September or October when it’s a bit quieter too.

-Mongolia is an affordable destination for travelers on all budgets, high and low.
-The cost of your trip to Mongolia depends on the comfort level you want while here.
-If you’re backpacking and planning on staying in hostels and basic food then budget between $20 and $35 a day.
-If you’re looking to stay in private rooms and eat in mid-range restaurants you could spend anywhere between $35 to $100 per day.
+Mongolia is generally an affordable destination for travelers on all budgets.
+The cost of your trip to Mongolia really depends on the level of comfort you will expect while here.
+If you are backpacking and planning on staying in dormitories, hostels and eating street food then budget between $30 to $50 a day.
+If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between $50 to $100 per day.
 If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants then budget about $100 to $200 plus a day.

 Meal For One

 Other essential items to pack for a trip to Mongolia include, most importantly, a good quality travel backpack.
 Choose the brand carefully and make sure you find the right size backpack for your torso.
 Believe me, doing this will make all the difference and prevent major backache.
 Read our related blog post with advice on how to choose the best backpacks for women travelers.
-Smaller items to pack include a padlock for any valuables particularly if you’re staying in hostels or dormitories and a money belt to keep important documents close to you while on the go.
+Smaller items to pack include a padlock, sleep sheet and a money belt to keep important documents close to you.